johnandersen777/johnandersen777.github.io/content/redpill.md

   - > "Jesus Explains Everything"
 - [Wisdom the Goddess](http://thenazareneway.com/Wisdom%20the%20Goddess.htm)
   - > '"Father, Son, Holy Spirit" is ***God, Goddess, Holy Child***'
+  - > 'And God said, Let us make man in our image, after our likeness' (Genesis 1:26)
+    - "our image"
+      - Is both the male and the female.
+Humanity is the Holy Child.
+    - 🍎🐍🌳 Knowledge let's us know that God is good.
+How would we know without knowledge?
+      - Saying 22: Making the Two into One
+        - The image doing God's good will.
 - [The Gospel of the Holy Twelve](http://gospelofholytwelve.blogspot.com/)
 - [Essene Gospel Of Peace: Book Two](https://www.essene.com/GospelOfPeace/peace2.html)
 - [Following Philo: Legacy of the First Christian Heretic](https://essenenazarene.com/2019/02/24/legacy-of-the-first-christian-heretic/)